 Copywriting Business FAQs

-Copywriters earn an average of $30 per hour.
-Rates can be higher for more complex work.
+Copywriting is a very profitable business venture.
 If you offer great writing skills, you’ll be able to grow your business by getting repeat customers and referrals.